Shirley Olson, NP-C, IFMCP

 After Shirley finished her baccalaureate degree in nursing from Texas A&M University-Corpus Christi in 1994, she worked as a registered nurse in roles that included supervising nurses in a corporate capacity, direct patient hospital and home care, and teaching.
 She then completed her Master of Science in Nursing in 2008 from the University of Colorado at the Colorado Springs Beth-el School of Nursing.
 Shirley is board certified by the Institute for Functional Medicine and the American Association of Nurse Practitioners.

-Building upon her advanced education, Shirley also has extensive experience as a direct primary care provider at local family practice clinics she has managed with her husband, David Olson, MD.
-She is additionally certified by the Institute for Integrative Nutrition, and has received training in The Bredesen Protocol™, an advanced functional medicine approach to identifying imbalances in your body that cause cognitive decline.
+Building upon her advanced education, Shirley also has extensive experience as a primary care provider at family practice clinics where she practiced and was an integral part of management.
+She is additionally certified by the Institute for Integrative Nutrition, and in The Bredesen Protocol™, an advanced functional medicine approach to identifying and correcting imbalances in your body that cause cognitive decline.

-Shirley’s personal experience in experiencing the benefits of functional medicine allows her the empathetic, compassionate lens with which she views all her patients in need of an alternative form of health care.
+Shirley has personally experienced the benefits of functional medicine.
+This allows her the empathetic, compassionate lens with which she views all her patients in need of an alternative form of health care.
 It is with this first-hand experience that she deeply understands the importance of personalized medicine grounded in functional medicine principles.

 Why Functional Medicine

 Like many of my patients, I too have needed an alternative model for health and found this in Functional Medicine.
-Several years ago, an intensely stressful period in my life created the perfect storm to develop digestive issues and abdominal pain that was life-changing.
-Fortunately, my training through the Institute for Functional Medicine prepared me to investigate my personal time-line and apply specialized testing and concepts to understand better what was causing my discomfort.
-By understanding the pathology, and emotional and physical connection, I was able to create a self-treatment plan and incorporate adjustments to improve my symptoms.
-I continue on this journey to wellness today.
-As I have taught many of my patients and close friends, these changes are for life and this is why we call it lifestyle change.
+Several years ago, an intensely stressful period in my life created the perfect storm for a myriad of symptoms that were life changing.
+Fortunately, my training through the Institute for Functional Medicine helped me to identify the root causes of my illness.
+Finally, I was able to create a self-treatment plan and incorporate lifestyle change to target my symptoms.
+I continue this journey to wellness today.
+I learned these changes are for life and this is why we call it lifestyle change.

 My Philosophy of Care

 My professional philosophy is that optimal health is born from an understanding and treatment of the root cause of ailments, often arising from multiple stressors in one’s life.
-The process for finding the “root cause” takes time and a collaborative, trusting relationship with my patients.
-Solutions are focused on bringing them from imbalance to equilibrium with multi-faceted plans which may include a combination of nutrition, movement, relaxation, meditation, and spirituality.
-With my compassionate care and support along the way patients are able to make lasting lifestyle changes to optimize their health and wellness.
+The process for finding the “root cause” takes time and a collaborative, trusting relationship.
+Solutions are focused on bringing each individual from a place of imbalance to equilibrium with multi-faceted plans which may include a combination of nutrition, supplementation, movement, relaxation, meditation, and spirituality.
+With my compassionate care and support along the way patients can make lasting lifestyle changes to optimize their health and wellness.

 I have purposely decided to keep my practice small, which means I have time to customize your care, provide test results to you personally, answer questions about your treatment plans, and listen to and validate your concerns.
 My patients have an easy, direct line to me for questions or urgent matters and enjoy extended visits and communication by video, telephone, text, email, or in person.
 This health care practice model removes many of the stressors that typically burden patients and providers, and it facilitates true wellness and prevention.